lukebelliveau/deact/README.md

 # __Deact__
 ## React under the hood

+*__Please note that this project is in its infancy.
+The slide deck and curriculum is far from completed.__*

 #### what
 This repository is for those looking to learn how React works under the hood.